 If you decide to live in Yangon for an extended period like a number of foreign businessmen, sooner or later you will need to do some grocery shopping on your own.
-There are a number of supermarkets in Yangon like Ocean Supermarket and City Mart where you don't need to speak anything.
-However, those supermarkets may not be in the vicinity of your neighborhood.
-It is much more convenient to rely on your neighborhood shops and markets to buy fresh fruits, meat, vegetables, bread and eggs.
+There are a number of supermarkets in Yangon like Ocean Supermarket, City Mart, and AEON Orange where you don't need to speak anything.
+However, if those supermarkets are not in the vicinity of your home, it will be much more convenient to rely on your neighborhood shops and markets to buy fresh fruits, meat, vegetables, bread and eggs.

 If you don't know what's inside the basket, just ask:

 လဲ | leare3 - ?

 What are you carrying?
 What do you have there?